-Although ESPN’s focus sticks to sports they do cover politics as it relates to sports.
-A general search of opinions shows that more opinions favor the left with frequent indirect criticism of the Trump administration such as this Domonique Foxworth outlines why he believes that LeBron James should continue to comment on President Trump whether or not he is asked.
-Story selection related to politics is also negative towards the current administration such as this Rutgers president casts President Trump comments as ‘cheap politics’.
-In general, ESPN minimally reports on politics, however, when they do, it typically moderately favors the left.
+Although ESPN’s focus sticks to sports, they do cover politics related to sports.
+A general search of opinions shows that more opinions favor the left with frequent indirect criticism of the former Trump administration, such as this Domonique Foxworth outlines why he believes that LeBron James should continue to comment on President Trump whether or not he is asked.
+Story selection related to politics is also negative towards the former administration, such as this Rutgers president casts President Trump comments as ‘cheap politics.’
+In general, ESPN minimally reports on politics; however, it typically moderately favors the left when they do.

 Failed Fact Checks

 Overall, we rate ESPN Left-Center biased based on story selection and editorial positions that moderately favor the left.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 10/10/2020) Updated (06/04/2022)